 Mr. Moise was eligible to receive an annual cash incentive bonus based 50% on financial performance objectives and 50% on individual objectives.
 In order to calculate achievement of financial performance under the ICP with respect to the 2019 incentive bonus for Mr. Moise, the Compensation Committee selected Publishing Adjusted Operating Income, Publishing revenue, and total Dallas Morning News Sunday print subscriptions as the financial performance measures, and individual objectives as performance measures.
 For Mr. Moise, the weighting given to the financial performance measures was 40% against Publishing Adjusted Operating Income, 40% against Publishing revenue, and 20% against total Dallas Morning News Sunday print subscriptions.
 For the Publishing Adjusted Operating Income financial performance metric, the threshold, target and maximum performance ranges were 85%, 100%, and 115%, respectively, and the threshold, target and maximum bonus payout ranges were 10%, 100%, and 200% respectively.
 Threshold, target and maximum performance and payout ranges for the Publishing revenue component was 95%, 100%, and 105%, respectively, for performance and 10%, 100%, and 200%, respectively, for payout.
-Threshold, target and maximum performance and payout ranges for The Dallas Morning News Sunday print subscription component was 95%, 100% and 105%, respectively, for performance and 10%, 100% and 200%, respectively, for payout.
+Threshold, target and maximum performance and payout ranges for The Dallas Morning News Sunday print subscription component was 95%, 100% and 105%, respectively, for payout.

 The foregoing financial performance metrics were applicable for the first half of 2019 for Mr. Moise.
 On July 18, 2019, in connection with the announcement of Mr. Storer's departure, digital marketing services operations were consolidated into a single management structure under Mr. Moise.
 The decision to consolidate the management reporting structure prompted the Compensation Committee to re-evaluate the appropriate financial metrics for the second half of 2019.
 For the second half of 2019, the Compensation Committee selected A. H. Belo Adjusted Operating Income, A. H. Belo revenue, and total Dallas Morning News Sunday print subscriptions as the financial performance measures.
 Individual objectives remained unchanged for the second half of 2019.
 The weighting given to these financial performance measures was as follows: 40% against A. H. Belo Adjusted Operating Income, 40% against A. H. Belo revenue, and 20% against total Dallas Morning News Sunday print subscriptions.
 For the A. H. Belo Adjusted Operating Income financial performance metric, the threshold, target and maximum performance ranges were 85%, 100%, and 115%, respectively, and the threshold, target and maximum bonus payout ranges were 10%, 100%, and 200%, respectively.
-The threshold, target, and maximum performance ranges for the A. H. Belo revenue metric were 95%, 100%, and 105%, respectively, and threshold, target, and maximum payout ranges were 10%, 100%, and 200% for payout.
-Threshold, target, and maximum performance ranges for The Dallas Morning News Sunday print subscription metric were 95%, 100%, and 105%, respectively, and 10%, 100%, and 200%, respectively, for payout.
+The threshold, target, and maximum performance ranges for the A. H. Belo revenue metric were 95%, 100%, and 105%, respectively, and threshold, target, and maximum performance ranges for The Dallas Morning News Sunday print subscription metric were 95%, 100%, and 200%, respectively, and threshold, target, and maximum performance ranges for The Dallas Morning News Sunday print subscription metric were 95%, 100%, and 200%, respectively, and threshold, target, and maximum performance ranges for The Dallas Morning News Sunday print subscription metric were 95%, 100%, and 200%, respectively, for payout.